NielsdaWheelz/conductor-cli/docs/s0/s0_prs/s0_pr_1.md

    - do not add a public ping subcommand; ensure_daemon can be used by later commands

 4) add tests:
-   - unit tests for path resolution + framing roundtrip in agents-core
+   - unit tests for path resolution + framing roundtrip in agency-core
    - unit test: frames larger than MAX_FRAME_LEN rejected with E_IPC_PROTOCOL_ERROR
-   - integration test that spawns agentsd with a temp socket/log file, pings it, then:
+   - integration test that spawns agencyd with a temp socket/log file, pings it, then:
      - terminate child
      - wait with timeout
      - if not dead, kill